Cesenatico: Traditions and folklore

 From 1986 on the boats of the Maritime Museum the Nativity of the Marineria was set up.
 During the Christmas period, from the first Sunday of December until the Epiphany, the boats of the Floating Section of the Maritime Museum become the stage of the Marine Nativity Scene.
 The crib was born in 1986 and is the work of the artists Tinin Mantegazza, Maurizio Bertoni and Mino Savadori, from an original idea by Guerrino Gardini.
 The first sculpted statue was that of San Giacomo, patron saint of Cesenatico to whom many others have been added over the years.
 These are not just traditional statues that can be seen in the cribs, but glimpses inspired by the life of the common people of a fishing village: fishermen, carpenters, puppeteers.

 Every year the crib is enriched with a new statue and a new character.
 From the seven figures with which they debuted in 1986 today the sculptural heritage is about fifty statues.
 This is how the project of the artists Bertoni and Savadori was carried out in order to equip each of the boats of a helmsman and a crewman over the years.
 The figures are thought of as elements of a representation, to be seen from the banks of the Leonardesco Canal Port as well as from an audience; illuminated, because in the crib are the lights that give life to the figures and mark the story.

 Main sights

 Today Cesenatico is a tourist resort.
 It is home to the Museum of Seafaring (Museo della Marineria di Cesenatico), where historic fishing boats are displayed in the canal.
+There are also trabucco, or fishing houses.

 In the coastal city of Cesenatico, the port canal (in Italian Porto Canale Leonardesco) has always been the leading element of the historical city centre: it was the engine of the economy of the city, which relied on maritime trade and fishing and nowadays it is an outstanding point of interest for tourists, which are also attracted by the floating exhibit of the Museum of Seafaring.

 The town also features a 118 m high skyscraper, which for a few years was among the 30 highest buildings in Europe.